 Student Handbook

-The Rocky Mountain Center for Occupational and Environmental Health’s OEH student handbook provides in-depth information about topics such as degree programs and requirements, course lists, important policies and standards, and expectations for students.
+The student handbook provides in-depth information about topics such as degree programs and requirements, course lists, important policies and standards, and expectations for students.

-The handbook is updated annually, and we encourage students to consult it frequently, as its contents are important and it contains answers to many commonly asked questions.
+RMCOEH updates the handbook annually, and we encourage students to consult it frequently.
+Its contents are important and contain answers to many common questions.

 Writing Papers